deathook007/JavaScript-Mini-Projects/README.md

 ## 2. Movie Booking
-- Simple, attractive and responsive UI
+- A simple, attractive and responsive UI
 - Populated UI using local storage
 - Saving data at refresh using local storage data